maxhoesel-ansible/ansible-collection-borgbackup/README.md

 ### Dependencies

-- ansible-base, either the most recent version or the release before that
+- A recent version of ansible.
+We test against the current and previous major release
 - Python 3.6 or newer on remote hosts and the controller

 ### Install via ansible-galaxy